Alanesc2/Registration-Bot/README.md

 ## Important Notes
 - **Before running the bot, ensure that your desired classes are already in the shopping cart** on the ASU registration portal.
 - The program will wait until 5 minutes before your specified registration time to begin the automation process.
+- DUO Authentication is still required if prompted
 - Do **not** run the bot more than **a day before** registration.

 ## Troubleshooting